Lynn Petersen (Chief Executive)

 They are the vital link between BHS headquarters and our members - in fact, as our front-line recruiting team, they are often our first link with potential members.
 They also ensure that development in the main areas of BHS work – Welfare, Access, Safety and Training – is deployed in the best way to each individual region.

-Development Officers assist BHS headquarters with providing information and training to members, and mean regions communicate with each other effectively.
+These staff assist BHS headquarters with providing information and training to members, and mean regions communicate with each other effectively.
 They also support and advise their volunteers, without whom the Society could not operate.

-See our current team of Development Officers.
+See our current team of Development Officers and Directors of Nations.